How to get Windows data into your Splunk deployment

 You can collect the following Windows data with Splunk software:

-Since only Windows machines provide this data, only the Windows version of Splunk Enterprise can get the data.
+Because only Windows machines provide these types of data, only the Windows version of the Splunk platform can get the data.
 Other operating systems cannot collect Windows data directly.
-You can send Windows data from Windows machines to Splunk Enterprise instances that do not run Windows.
-If you have Splunk Cloud and want to monitor these inputs, the Splunk Universal Forwarder is your only option.
+You can send Windows data from Windows machines to Splunk platform instances that don't run Windows.
+If you use Splunk Cloud Platform and want to monitor these inputs, the Splunk universal forwarder is the only option.

-How Splunk Enterprise interacts with Windows modular and scripted inputs on start-up and shutdown
+How the Splunk platform interacts with Windows modular and scripted inputs on start-up and shutdown

 Use Splunk Web to collect Windows data

-Nearly all Windows inputs let you use the Splunk Web interface to get the data.
+Almost all Windows inputs let you use the Splunk Web interface to get data in Splunk Enterprise.
 The exception is the

 MonitorNoHandle input, which you must set up with a configuration file.